|

 website list

-equally action-film-obsessed folks, or just interesting action- or
+action-film-obsessed folks, or just interesting action- or

-movie-related sites and blogs I've run across.
+movie-related sites, and blogs I've run across.

-Menu was UNDER CONSTRUCTION . . .
+The Menu was Under Construction . . .
+Sep 10, 2010

 it's complete now